Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

         }
         q.finish();

- The above code is generic enough to split the data into the number of multiple buffers you specified.
+ The above code is generic enough to split the data into the number of multiple buffers.

 ### Run the Application

-1. Go to the `makefile` directory and run the following command.
+1. Go to the `makefile` directory and run the `make` command.

     ```
-   cd ~/SDAccel-AWS-F1-Developer-Labs/modules/module_02/makefile
+   cd /home/centos/src/project_data/SDAccel-AWS-F1-Developer-Labs/modules/module_02/makefile
-   make run STEP=generic_buffer ITER=16
+   make run STEP=generic_buffer ITER=16 SOLUTION=1
     ```
    The argument `ITER` represents the number of iterations of data transfer from host to FPGA.

->**NOTE**: You can add the argument `SOLUTION=1` while running the `makefile` to run the reference code, which already contains the above optimization.

 2. Run the above `make` command with `ITER` values as 1,2,4,8,16,32,64.